-Kicking off the rain on Bristol Giving Day
+Kicking off in the rain on Bristol Giving Day 2019

 The power and positivity of Bristol Giving Day’s ‘Kick-Off’ event succeeded in clearing the heavens on a very damp 9 October (even encouraging an appearance from the sun, later in the day).
 Musicians from Access Creative College’s accompanied the launch event beautifully as the group of VIPs, business people and charities gathered to take part in a ‘taster’ mini-walk involving four of the 45 charities and their matched bridges on the Temple District Route.
 Local author, Jeff Lucas wowed the crowed with his wealth of historical knowledge and four amazing local causes inspired us all.